TritonVM/triton-vm/specification/src/instruction-groups.md

 1. The stack element in `st12` is moved into `st13`.
 1. The stack element in `st13` is moved into `st14`.
 1. The stack element in `st14` is moved into `st15`.
-1. The stack element in `st15` is moved to the top of OpStack underflow, i.e., `osv`.
+1. The stack element in `st15` is moved to the top of op stack underflow, i.e., `osv`.
-1. The OpStack pointer is incremented by 1.
+1. The op stack pointer is incremented by 1.

 ### Polynomials